ocortassa/mmfk/README.md

 # Mastermind for Kids

-A minimal version of the Mastermind popular game.
+A minimal version of the Mastermind popular game for my children.